 From baking in his mother’s kitchen, to running an enterprising Bakery that continues to grow – the last 14 years have been anything but quiet for Tom Hazzledine.

 Tom’s passion for traditional baking and excitement for new flavours has made Baker Tom’s Bread what it is today; a much loved favourite with our loyal customers.
-We now have five shops, two cafes and a fleet of vans, delivering award winning bread to businesses across the South West of England.
+We now have five shops and a fleet of vans, delivering award winning bread to businesses across the South West of England.

 It’s hard to believe it all started with two loaves of bread on Tom’s bike, but here’s how it all began…

 At the age of 23, Tom returned from a gap year in India and worked at a local farm shop to help fund his college course.
 One day, the shop was let down by its bread supplier.
 Tom went home, picked up a recipe book and baked a couple of loaves on his mother’s kitchen counter.
 He biked the bread back to the farm shop and the bread sold out.

 Tom started to bake loaves for the shop each day and it wasn’t long before word spread and demand for Tom’s delicious bread started to rise.
 Soon production outgrew the kitchen counter (much to his mother’s relief)! and Tom was on the look out for somewhere larger.
 No stranger to entrepreneurial ideas, Tom saw there was a gap in the market for traditional, wholesome, flavoursome bread in Cornwall.
 He took the leap and his Baker Tom business began.